GB&I 2 – 9 USA

 The R&A selected Hon.
 Michael Scott as playing captain for GB&I at the age of 55 in March 1934.
 He was joined by Harry Bentley, Eric Fiddian, Sam McKinlay, Jack McLean, Cyril Tolley, Tony Torrance and Roger Wethered in the first team announcement.

 Scott was chosen on the back of his victory in the 1933 Amateur Championship at Hoylake.
 He remains the oldest player on either side to play in the Walker Cup.

 The selection of Roger Wethered for GB&I drew much criticism before, during and after the match.
 His erratic performance in the Day 1 Foursomes in the match ended his Walker Cup career.

 Lionel Munn (aged 47) and Eric McRuvie were added to the GB&I team a week before the match.
-Ireland’s Munn then withdrew from the team on the eve of the match suffering with sciatica.
-Leonard Crawley, with the agreement of the American captain, was added to the home line-up at the last minute as a result.
+Ireland’s Munn then withdrew on the eve of the match suffering from sciatica.
+Leonard Crawley, with the agreement of the American captain, was added to the home line-up the last minute as a result.

-The GB&I team all played with the smaller 1.62″ ball whilst the USA team used the 1.68″ ball as the two governing bodies struggled to make headway on unification.
+The GB&I team all played with the smaller 1.62″ ball whilst the USA team used the 1.68″ ball as the two governing bodies struggled to make headway on the unification question.

 Copyright © 2015-2023, Mark Eley.
 All rights reserved.